Nabors Energy Transition Corp. - GuruFocus.com

 PR Newswire

-HOUSTON, May 11, 2023 /PRNewswire/ -- Nabors Energy Transition Corp. ("NETC" or the "Company") (NYSE: NETC) announced today that its stockholders approved an extension of the date by which it has to consummate its initial business combination, allowing the Company's board of directors, without another stockholder vote, to extend such date up to seven times for an additional one month each time (but in no event to a date later than 25 months from the closing of NETC's initial public offering) (each such month, a "Monthly Extension Period") by depositing $295,519.23 for each Monthly Extension Period into the Company's trust account for its public stockholders.
-The Monthly Extension Periods will provide the Company with additional time to complete its previously announced initial business combination (the "Business Combination") with Vast Solar Pty Ltd ("Vast").
+HOUSTON, May 17, 2023 /PRNewswire/ -- Nabors Energy Transition Corp.
+(NYSE: NETC) ("NETC" or the "Company") announced that its board of directors has elected to extend the date by which NETC has to consummate a business combination by three additional months from May 18, 2023 to August 18, 2023 (the "Extension"), as permitted under NETC's second amended and restated certificate of incorporation.
+The Extension provides NETC with additional time to complete its previously announced initial business combination (the "Business Combination") with Vast Solar Pty Ltd ("Vast").

+In connection with the Extension, Nabors Lux 2 S.a.r.l. ("Nabors Lux") and Greens Road Energy LLC ("Greens Road"), each an affiliate of Nabors Energy Transition Sponsor LLC (the "Sponsor"), have deposited a total of $886,557.69 (the "Extension Payment") into NETC's trust account for its public stockholders (the "Trust Account"), which enables NETC to effectuate the Extension.
+Nabors Lux and Greens Road each loaned their respective portion of the Extension Payment to NETC through a non-interest-bearing loan.
+If NETC consummates an initial business combination, it will repay the loans out of the proceeds of the Trust Account or, at the option of the Sponsor, convert all or a portion of the loans into warrants for $1.00 per warrant, which warrants will be identical to the warrants issued by NETC in a private placement in connection with NETC's initial public offering.
+If NETC does not consummate an initial business combination, it will repay the loans only from funds held outside of the Trust Account.

 About Nabors Energy Transition Corp.